The following is the official Department of Defense Fact Sheet on Post-9/11 GI Bill Transferability.

 - May use the benefit while the eligible individual remains in the Armed Forces or after separation from active duty.

 - May not use the benefit until he/she has attained a secondary school diploma (or equivalency certificate), or reached 18 years of age.

-- Is entitled to the monthly stipend and books and supplies stipend even though the eligible individual is on active duty.
+- Is entitled to the monthly housing allowance even though the eligible individual is on active duty.

 - Is not subject to the 15-year delimiting date, but may not use the benefit after reaching 26 years of age.